I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 Fundamentally, you're on the right track, my friend, and that's this.

-How on earth do you make a political movement all uh revolving around changes in the weather as though they're odd?
+How on earth do you make a political movement all revolving around changes in the weather as though they're odd?

 Well, I agree.

-But they're gonna tell us what's going to happen in ten years.
+They can't even get a seven-day forecast right, but they're going to tell us what's going to happen in 10 years.

-Well, I mean, the whole think about this.
+Well, I mean, think about this.

 The weather changes, therefore we've got a crisis, and liberals have to have a crisis.